Smudge202/smudge202.github.io/_posts/2016-07-06-mytested-aspnetcore-mvc.md

 _In actual fact, I utilised a number of helper methods I've built up over the last few months, so the test, when I first created it, only contained 3 lines of much more readable code; but I added the relevant helper method code to the test to show it fairly._

 I want to say now, I didn't write the above _conventional_ code in any way at all to try and catch out _'My Tested ASP.NET Core MVC'_ or vice versa.
 It genuinely is the practice we follow at my company to perform most of our tests.
-Clearly, the practice I've used is much more inline with what we consider _integration_ testing, because the test will literally run the startup defined in my actual Web Site, it will actually host a web server, and then call into it with the specified URI and HTTP Content.
+Clearly, the practice I've used is much more inline with what we consider _integration_ testing, because the test will literally run the startup defined in my actual Web Site, it will actually _host_ a web server, and then call into it with the specified URI and HTTP Content.

-In light of the result of that test, having reset the Action parameter back to `dummy` to allow the test to fail, I can only assume that the integration level testing is _not_ what occurs in _'My Tested ASP.NET Core MVC'_:
+I was very surprised at first to see the result of that test:

 ```
 Test Name:	MyControllerShouldHaveRouteForActionWithId